Car Buying Strategies

 Are you a fan of Harman Kardon's audio systems?
 If so, you will love the one that comes in the Cadenza.
 This 12-speaker sound system pumps out crystal-clear sound.
 You get a cool surround-sound effect, and the volume goes up pretty high.
 You can hear the sounds produced more closely to your ear than where the speakers are actually placed.
 It's truly a stellar sound system and is one worth having in a vehicle.

-Reasons Not to Buy a 2020 Kia Cadenza – The Cons
+Reasons You May Not Like the 2020 Kia Cadenza – The Cons

 1. A Sluggish Acceleration Rate